ELF Programs – With Symbol Tables

 $ make menuconfig

-• Disable networking: # CONFIG_NET is not set
+• Disable networking (it is not needed in this example): # CONFIG_NET is not set.

-• Enable ELF binary support: CONFIG_ELF=y, CONFIG_LIBC_EXECFUNCS=y, CONFIG_EXECFUNCS_HAVE_SYMTAB=y, CONFIG_EXECFUNCS_SYMTAB_ARRAY="g_symtab" and CONFIG_EXECFUNCS_NSYMBOLS_VAR="g_nsymbols"
+• Enable ELF binary support with external symbol tables: CONFIG_ELF=y, CONFIG_LIBC_EXECFUNCS=y, CONFIG_EXECFUNCS_HAVE_SYMTAB=y, CONFIG_EXECFUNCS_SYMTAB_ARRAY="g_symtab", CONFIG_EXECFUNCS_NSYMBOLS_VAR="g_nsymbols".

 Then, build the NuttX firmware image and the export package: